Come Back in One Piece

 "Come Back in One Piece" is a song recorded by American singer Aaliyah, featuring a guest appearance by American rapper DMX, for the soundtrack to the 2000 film Romeo Must Die.
 It was written by DMX, Stephen Garrett, Irv Gotti, Rob Meys, George Clinton, Bernie Worrell and William Collins, while the production was handled by Gotti and Lil Rob.
 The song was released as the second single from Romeo Must Die on June 6, 2000, by Blackground Records and Virgin Records.

 Upon its release, "Come Back in One Piece" received generally favorable reviews from music critics, with many critics praising the chemistry between Aaliyah and DMX.
 However, it failed to enter the US Billboard Hot 100, peaking at number 17 on its extension chart Bubbling Under Hot 100 Singles.
 Internationally, the song was released as a double A-side single with "I Don't Wanna".
-The accompanying music video for "Come Back in One Piece" was directed by Little X and featured an "authentic" street theme, mixed with scenes from Romeo Must Die.
+The accompanying music video for "Come Back in One Piece" was directed by Little X in DMX's hometown of Yonkers as well as Mt.
+Vernon and featured an "authentic" street theme, mixed with scenes from Romeo Must Die.